TIGRLab/documentation/docs/data/introduction/Datalad.md

 The ‘`**`’ pattern (known, incidentally, as a ‘globstar’), tells `datalad` to recursively find everything in every directory below the current working directory, and the regular glob pattern ‘`*`’ after the ‘`T1w`’ tells `datalad` to limit its fetches to files with names beginning with `T1w`.
 As a general rule, any form of wildcard expansion or pattern matching which is available *from the bash shell* for matching filenames will work with `datalad`, making it extremely convenient and economical to fetch *all and only* the files you want to work with.
 Having fetched our `T1w`s, our local installation of the dataset still only contains 1002MB of data.
 Nice!

 If the globstar didn’t work, just throw `shopt -s globstar` into your `~/.bashrc` file, and `source /etc/profile`.
 It’s a useful shell option that might not be set for your shell.
 You can also just run `shopt -s globstar` to turn it on for this particular shell session, but not future ones.
-Do this now, as we'll be using globstar to match subsets of files for the rest of his demo.
+Do this now, as we'll be using globstar to match recursive subsets of files for the rest of his demo.

 ## Working with dataset data